javascript-tutorial/en.javascript.info/2-ui/1-document/2-dom-nodes/article.md

 drawHtmlTree(node,  'div.domtree', 600, 200);
 </script>

-Do you see?
+You see?
 The `<tbody>` has appeared out of nowhere.
 Should keep in mind while working with tables to evade surprises.
 ````

 ## Other node types